+The values displayed for the journal bibliometrics fields in IEEE Xplore are based on the Journal Citation Report from Clarivate from the 2022 report released in June 2023.
 Journal Citation Metrics Journal Citation Metrics such as Impact Factor, Eigenfactor Score™ and Article Influence Score™ are available where applicable.
 Each year, Journal Citation Reports© (JCR) from Thomson Reuters examines the influence and impact of scholarly research journals.
 JCR reveals the relationship between citing and cited journals, offering a systematic, objective means to evaluate the world's leading journals.
-Find out more about IEEE Journal Rankings.
+Find out more about IEEE Journal Bibliometrics.

 Selected article from IEEE Transactions on Games